tempertemper/www.tempertemper.net/src/site/resources/2015-06-11--look-after-your-domain-name.md

 - Set multiple reminders so that you don't forget to renew it
 - Protect your domain name account with a solid password

-Do all of this and you'll never be in a position where you have to buy your domain back at an exorbitant price or—worse—lose all that time and effort you put into your online reputation.
+Do all of this and you'll never be in a position where you have to buy your domain back at an exorbitant price or---worse---lose all that time and effort you put into your online reputation.